dlivingston/resume/CoverLetter/CoverLetter.md

 <div class="cover-letter-content">

 Dear Hiring Manager,

-Greetings!
-I am a Senior Web and User Interface (UI/UX) Developer with over 12 years of experience.
-I focus on producing clean, readable, maintainable code, as well as attractive and usable web designs.
-My personal aptitude is in balancing the "right-brained" creative concerns of User Interface Design with the "left-brained" logical and analytic discipline of Development.

-I am confident that my skills and experience in Front-End web technologies and frameworks will be a valuable addition to your team.
-I would like to thank you in advance for taking the time to review my skills and experience.
-You can view examples of my work in my portfolio and the links provided below.

-I hope to have the opportunity to discuss my qualifications and experience with you in greater detail.
+I am excited to apply for the Application Developer position with Dow Jones.
+With over 12 years of experience in front-end development and user experience design, I specialize in building clean, maintainable code and intuitive, visually engaging interfaces.
+I balance creativity with technical precision - a skillset well suited for innovative storytelling and newsroom applications.

+While I have not worked directly in a newsroom, I bring extensive experience thriving under high-pressure, deadline-driven conditions.
+For example, as a consultant with MRM//McCann, I collaborated with designers, marketers, and project managers to deliver digital campaigns on accelerated timelines, requiring rapid prototyping, iteration, and cross-disciplinary communication.
+Similarly, in roles across e-commerce and healthcare, I have partnered closely with designers, product owners, and engineering teams to create interactive tools that support both business goals and user needs.

+My technical expertise includes foundational web technologies such as HTML, CSS, JavaScript and PHP, along with modern frameworks such as React, Node.js, and Express.js, and build tools including Webpack and Gulp.
+I am also experienced with API integration, analytics, cross-device development, and UI/UX design principles — all critical for building and maintaining newsroom applications that are performant, scalable, and easy to use.
+I’m adept at translating complex needs into usable digital tools — skills I believe will serve reporters, editors, and visual journalists well.

+I would welcome the opportunity to bring this blend of technical and creative problem-solving to Dow Jones’ Storytelling and Visuals team.
+Thank you for considering my application.
+I look forward to the possibility of discussing how my experience can contribute to your team’s innovative work.

-Best Wishes,
+Best regards,
 Donald Livingston

 </div>